nikkrichko/pigen/docs/tests/USAGE.md

 - utility helpers such as saving text or pictures

-`tests/test_addstyle.py` covers the helper used by the `addstyle` command and checks that duplicate styles are rejected.
+`tests/test_addstyle.py` covers the helper used by the `addstyle` command and checks that duplicate styles are rejected. `tests/test_decorators.py` validates the behaviour of the spinner and execution time decorators defined in `decorators.py`.

 To try the command manually run: